robertdebock/robertdebock.github.io/testing.md

 To test a combination of Ansible roles, Travis CI runs terraform and a complex playbook.

 There is currently one [integration test](https://travis-ci.org/robertdebock/ansible-integration).
+A [report](https://robertdebock.nl/ansible-integration/) is saved every run.